theraot/Theraot/readme.md

   - Theraot.Collections
     - ThreadSafe
       - CircularBucket : A fixed-size wait-free circular collection.
-      - FixedSizeSetBucket : A fixed-size wait-free set.
-      - SetBucket : A lock-free set.
-      - WeakDelegateSet : A lock-free set of weak references to delegates.
-      - WeakEvent : A weak event implementation.
       - WeakHashBucket : A lock-free hash based dictionary of weak references.
-      - WeakSetBucket : A lock-free set of weak references.
   - Theraot.Core
     - ICloneable<T> & ICloner<T> & CloneHelper : Generalization of ICloneable as generic.
-    - EqualityComparerHelper<T> : A helper class to create IEqualityComparer for multiple types.
-[See Note 1]
     - TraceRoute & TraceNode : A Network Traceroute implementation
   - Theraot.Threading
-    - GCMonitor : Allows to get notifications on Garbage Collection.
-[See Note 2]
     - CritialDisposible : A variant of Disposible that inherits from CritialFinalizerObject.
-[See Note 3]
+[See Note 1]
-    - Work : a task scheduler implementation, intended to be part of the backport of System.Threading.Tasks.

-Note 1: EqualityComparerHelper<T> creates equiality comparers for delegates, and tuples among other types.

-Note 2: The notifications of GCMonitor will run in a dedicated thread, make sure to not waste it's time.
-It is strongly suggested to use it to start async operations.

-Note 3: In theory you shouldn't need the CriticalDisposable, if you need it, chances are something else is wrong.
+Note 1: In theory you shouldn't need the CriticalDisposable, if you need it, chances are something else is wrong.

 ---
 Needles